top of page

 Uniform Requirements

 Shoes: Students are free to wear any color or style of shoes, boots, sandals, etc., as long as they are safe.
-Students do not wear indoor shoes.
-However, students must bring one pair of indoor shoes.
-After it rains, the park is sometimes muddy.
+Although students are not required to wear indoor shoes, all elementary students in grades 1 through 3 are required to have a pair of indoor shoes.
+After it rains, the park can become muddy, so the children may need to change their shoes.

-Physical education: All children from Grade 6 must wear separate clothes for physical education classes.
-These should also be in the school colors.
+Physical Education: All children in grades 7-12 are required to wear the school t-shirt during physical education classes.
 Students should wash their P.E. clothes every week.
 There is a designated place for the students to change.

 Please review our "School Handbook" page for more information on our school rules.